Sarakaleem22/employeeturnover/README.md

 # employeeturnover

+## Project Objective:

-In depth analysis on employee turnover using python
+In depth analysis on employee turnover using python.
+Check out the python file.

+## Medium Article

+Also published on medium -